globocom/database-as-a-service/doc/DEFINITIONS.md

 ### 1.2 Teams
-It's sort of proxy for roles.
+It's sort of a proxy for roles.
 The team has only one role, but one or more users.
-Subsequently those users inherit the team rule
+Subsequently those users inherit the team role.

 ### 1.3 Users